 Montana State University Billings is an equal opportunity employer.
 Students should initiate discrimination complaints with the Office of Human Resources.
-The Equal Opportunity policy can be found in the Affirmative Action Plan located in the Offices of the Administrative Vice Chancellor, Provost, Vice Chancellor for Student Affairs, Human Resources, and the Library.
+The Equal Opportunity policy can be found in the Affirmative Action Plan located in the Offices of the Administrative Vice Chancellor, Provost, Vice Chancellor for Student Access and Success, Human Resources, and the Library.

 Montana State University Billings does not discriminate on the basis of disability in employment or in access to programs.

 Students with disabilities have the right to access programs and services at Montana State University Billings as stated in Section 504 of the Rehabilitation Act of 1973, as amended, which states: